 The archives and letter collections

 The Rijksmuseum also manages archives belonging to third parties that have a direct link with the museum’s collections or sub-collections.
-Some of these archives are listed in the library catalogue while others are listed in the Rijksstudio.
+Some of these archives are listed in the library catalogue while others are listed in the Collection Online.
 Requesting the latter archives is subject to the same conditions as requesting works on paper, including the submission of this form.